Moiré pattern: Materials science and condensed matter physics

 In condensed matter physics, the moiré phenomenon is commonly discussed for two-dimensional materials.
 The effect occurs when there is mismatch between the lattice parameter or angle of the 2D layer and that of the underlying substrate, or another 2D layer, such as in 2D material heterostructures.
 The phenomenon is exploited as a means of engineering the electronic structure or optical properties of materials, which some call moiré materials.
 The often significant changes in electronic properties when twisting two atomic layers and the prospect of electronic applications has led to the name twistronics of this field.
 A prominent example is in twisted bi-layer graphene, which forms a moiré pattern and at a particular magic angle exhibits superconductivity and other important electronic properties.

 In materials science, known examples exhibiting moiré contrast are thin films or nanoparticles of MX-type (M = Ti, Nb; X = C, N) overlapping with austenitic matrix.
 Both phases, MX and the matrix, have face-centered cubic crystal structure and cube-on-cube orientation relationship.
 However, they have significant lattice misfit of about 20 to 24% (based on the chemical composition of alloy), which produces a moiré effect.

+Interaction Tracking

+The Moiré effect has been explored as a means of enabling interaction tracking in tangible user interfaces.
+By overlaying patterned layers, typically one fixed and one movable, small physical displacements produce visually amplified interference patterns.
+These patterns can be passively monitored using optical methods, such as standard cameras, to detect precise movements without the need for embedded electronics.
+This approach allows for the creation of passive, high-resolution input mechanisms such as sliders, knobs, and dials, which are robust to viewing angles and perspective distortion.
+As a result, the Moiré effect supports accurate, low-cost tracking in interactive systems, offering a novel solution for tangible and spatial user input.

+Audible moiré

+If the beats of one track correspond to where in space a black dot or line exists and the beats of the other track correspond to the points in space where a camera is sampling light, because the frequencies are not exactly the same and aligned perfectly together, beats (or samples) will align closely at some moments in time and far apart at other times.
+The closer together beats are, the darker it is at that spot; the farther apart, the lighter.
+The result is periodic in the same way as a graphic moiré pattern.